WHICH SNOWBOARD FITS ME?

 A rocker snowboard is the reverse of a camber.
 The "banana" shape provides more float in the powder and the board turns more easily under your foot.
 Rocker snowboards are also more forgiving if you jumped out of a rotation and had too little rotation.

 A snowboard with a flat flex pattern is also exactly what the word says.
 So flat.
 This flex gives the average of a camber and rocker pattern.
-Is more forgiving with turns and better on the edge grip compared to a rocker snowboard.
+Is more forgiving with curves and a bit better on the edge grip compared to a rocker snowboard.

 Then there are all kinds of combinations of camber, rocker and flat.
 The result is the most important types below

-This is a variation that gives you a little more grip on hard snow than with a full rocker, while maintaining ease of rotation and buoyancy in the powder.
+This is a variation that gives you a little more grip on hard snow than with a full rocker, while maintaining the spin and buoyancy in the powder.
 The area of use is between a full rocker and a flat snowboard.

 This is a flex profile where the rider weight pushes the camber down.
 This gives you a nicely pressurized carve area between the rider's feet.
 But the POP and carve precision remain on the nose and the back.